 Similar Only at First Glance

-With that in mind, we can state the following fundamental difference between quality control and quality assurance:
+With that in mind, we can state the following fundamental difference between QA and QC:

-– Quality assurance seeks ways to improve the development process, whereas
+- Quality assurance seeks ways to improve the development process

 - Quality control focuses on constant improvement of product proper.